Find out when the Environment Agency classes a motor vehicle as waste and waste controls apply.

 An ELV that is not depolluted or is partially depolluted is hazardous waste.
 You must follow the guidance on how to deal with hazardous waste.

 When an undepolluted ELV is transported you must fill in a consignment note unless it is an end of life private vehicle.
 See guidance on how to complete a consignment note.

 End of life private vehicles

-If a householder decides to scrap their car and drives the unwanted car to a scrapyard (known as an ATF), it is classed as hazardous waste.
+If a householder decides to scrap their car and drives the unwanted car to a scrapyard (known as an ATF), it is waste and classed as hazardous waste.
 The householder is not required to produce a hazardous waste consignment note for the journey from their home to the ATF.

-If a householder decides to scrap their car and arranges transport of an unwanted vehicle to an ATF the vehicle is classed as hazardous waste.
-The movement or collection of the vehicle from domestic premises to the ELV site does not need a consignment note for the journey from the householder to the ATF.
+If a householder decides to scrap their car and arranges transport of an unwanted vehicle to an ATF, the vehicle is waste and classed as hazardous waste.
+The movement or collection of the vehicle from domestic premises to the ELV site does not need a consignment note for the journey from the householder’s home to the ATF.

 End of life commercial vehicles